peterkarney1/CDECatapult.github.io/README.md

 Platform website.
 It's hosted here on GitHub, using GitHub pages (powered by [Jekyll](http://jekyllrb.com)).

+The URL for the live site is http://www.cde.org.uk/

 # Usage

 1. Fork or clone this repo